dhairya-0209/dhairya-0209/README.md

 ---

 ### 🧰 Projects I'm Proud Of:

-- **Sankalp – Web3 Charity Donation Platform**
+- 🏆 **Sankalp – Web3 Charity Donation Platform**
   Ethereum, Web3.js, MetaMask, Flask
   *Secure blockchain-based donation dApp for social causes*

-- **Spotify Clone**
-  HTML, CSS, JavaScript
-  *Responsive and interactive music streaming interface*

-- **ResuMate – Resume Analyzer + Job Matcher**
-  FastAPI, NLP, PDF Parsing
-  *Built AI-powered resume analyzer with ATS score logic & job recommendations*
+  🏅 *State-level winning project and among the top at the national level in HackIndia 2024*

 ---